 People who are more interested in walking, hiking, and seeing the sights might prefer to visit between February and April, when temperatures are comfortable with low humidity and little rainfall.

 June, July, and August are perhaps the best months for beach weather and clear waters for diving and snorkeling.
 At this time, the region is very hot, with temperatures reaching as high as 38°C.

 It is also worth checking what festivals are taking place.
 The Full Moon Festival occurs on the 14th day of any lunar month.

-Tet (Vietnamese New Year), celebrated in January or February, is also an amazing experience but tends to be incredibly busy.
+Tet, the Vietnamese New Year, and one of the most celebrated public holidays of Vietnam, celebrated in January or February, is also an amazing experience but tends to be incredibly busy.
 Luckily, half-Tet is also celebrated in Hội An in June and is equally exciting, with dragon boat races and thousands of lanterns released onto the river.